-The protein kinase ATM (Ataxia-Telangiectasia Mutated) gene, located in 11q22.3, is frequently deleted in cases of B-CLL.
-ATM is an important checkpoint gene involved in the management of cell damage and its function is to assess the level of DNA damage in the cell and attempt repair by phosphorylating key substrates involved in the DNA damage response pathway.
+The protein kinase ATM (ATM serine/threonine kinase) gene at 11q22.3, is frequently deleted in cases of B-cell chronic lymphocytic leukaemia (CLL).
+ATM is an important checkpoint gene involved in the management of cell damage.
+Its function is to assess the level of DNA damage in the cell and attempt repair by phosphorylating key substrates involved in the DNA damage response pathway1.

-The ATM/P53 (also known as TP53) interaction in B-CLL has been shown to play an important role in the proliferation of lymphoid cancer1.
-It has been shown that ATM enhances the phosphorylation of P532, should the damage be so great that the cell requires destruction by apoptosis (which is mediated by P53).
-Deletion of ATM removes this checkpoint activity and hence activation of P53.
-Thus, there is no attempt made to repair, or apoptosis of, damaged cells, despite the presence of P53.
-In the absence of ATM, damaged cells are allowed to continue to proliferate.
+Analysis of the ATM/TP53 interaction in B-CLL has shown that TP53 and ATM play an important role in the proliferation of lymphoid cancer1.
+It has been shown that ATM enhances the phosphorylation of TP53, should the damage be so great that the cell requires destruction by apoptosis (which is mediated by TP53).
+Deletion of ATM removes this checkpoint activity and hence activation of TP53.
+Thus, there is no attempt made to repair, or apoptosis of, damaged cells, despite the presence of TP53.
+In the absence of ATM, damaged cells are allowed to continue to proliferate5.